Working Conditions in Norway

 * If the producer provides these meals the quota is subtracted from the per diems

-For per diem rates for Norwegian crew working outside of Norway please see the “Kost” column a bit down on this sheet.
+For per diem rates for Norwegian crew working outside of Norway please see the “Kost” column a bit down on this page.

 Actors’ Rates